riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-07-07-Absent-Intelligence.markdown

 ![A rocket ship.
 It's not supposed to look like that.](/images/blue-origin-explosion.gif)

 There is a huge disconnect between those graduates who have been booing commencement speakers that laud AI — and [cheering the comedians who repeat “fuck AI”](https://www.inc.com/jessica-stillman/ronny-chieng-told-harvard-grads-to-destroy-ai-they-cheered/91353239) — and the huge valuation ascribed to Anthropic, OpenAI, and SpaceX.
 Some say the whole of AI is a bubble, and the students are right and the market is wrong.
-I am not any sort of investment advisor, and of course something can be utterly bereft of value either technical and social and still be extremely valuable *financially* (ahem crypto ahem), but here is my own theory, for what it may be worse.
+I am not any sort of investment advisor, and of course something can be utterly bereft of value either technical and social and still be extremely valuable *financially* (ahem crypto ahem), but here is my own theory, for what it may be worth.

 # Teaching robots to read the world